The Most Expensive Gaming Keyboard in the World 2022

 7. Bluetooth keyboard

-Bluetooth keyboards offer great flexibility with a great range of uses and versatility.
-This keyboard also does not plug into a computer’s USB port, so you can use it to connect to other devices.
+Bluetooth keyboards offer great flexibility and versatility.
+This keyboard also does not plug into a computer’s USB port so that you can connect to other devices.

 8. Gaming keyboard

-This type of keyboard is designed for the avid PC gamer, providing extra durability for snap action and the fastest key response times.
+This keyboard type is designed for the avid PC gamer, providing extra durability for snap action and the fastest key response times.

-Gaming keyboards are designed for long sessions so you can enjoy your favorite games without interruption.
+Gaming keyboards are designed for long sessions so you can enjoy your favourite games without interruption.
 These keyboards often incorporate enhancements from other keyboard types, such as backlit keys and ergonomics.

 This keyboard offers the same features as a standard QWERTY keyboard but is designed for maximum portability.
-Because flexible keyboards are usually made of silicone, you can roll them up and take them with you wherever you go.
+Because flexible keyboards are usually silicone, you can roll them up and take them wherever you go.

 The flexible keyboard is specially designed for easy carrying and durability.
 In addition, the silicone material is easy to clean and resistant to water and dirt.